hello-robot/stretch_ai/docs/llm_agent.md

 Currently, the prompt used by the LLM encourages the robot to both pick and place, so you may find that a primitive request results in the full demonstration task.

 You can find the prompt used by the LLM at the following location.
-When running your Docker image in the development mode or running *stretch-ai* from source, you can modify this file to see how it changes the robot's behavior.
+When running the `ai_pickup` demo, you can modify this file to see how it changes the robot's behavior:

 [./../src/stretch/llms/prompts/pickup_prompt.py](../src/stretch/llms/prompts/pickup_prompt.py)